MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Related work

 \section{Related work}

-We can broadly classify existing infrared small target detection methods into two paradigms: model-driven approaches centered on physical feature modeling and data-driven approaches using deep learning \cite{zhang2024global}.
-This section briefly reviews the application of traditional model-driven methods as well as current data-driven methods in the segmentation of infrared small targets, focusing particularly on the significant research progress achieved by the U-Net architecture and its variants in this field.
+We can broadly classify existing IRSTD methods into two paradigms: model-driven approaches centered on physical feature modeling and data-driven approaches using deep learning \cite{zhang2024global}.
+This section briefly reviews the application of traditional model-driven methods and current data-driven methods in the segmentation of infrared small targets, focusing particularly on the significant research progress achieved by the U-Net architecture and its variants in this field.